Social Security Administration (SSA) Monthly Data for

 The Social Security Administration (SSA) is part of the retirement plan of almost every American worker.
 More than 41 million retired workers receive Social Security Retirement Insurance benefits and the number of retirement applications is projected to increase dramatically over the next 20 years.

-Our goal is to offer online retirement services that are convenient and easy to use in addition to continuing to provide services over the phone and in our offices for those people who want or need to conduct business with us in more traditional ways.
+Our goal is to offer online retirement services that are convenient and easy to use in addition to continuing to provide services over the phone and in our offices for those people who want or need to conduct business with us in ways that are more traditional.
 To file a retirement application via the internet, we estimate that it will take between 10 and 30 minutes to read the instructions, gather the facts, and answer the questions, but this will depend on the number of questions you need to answer.
 The average time is approximately 15 minutes.